The 2022 Graduates in Residence scheme will be open for applications mid to late September, it will be advertised via the Launchgrad newsletter.

-Graduates from our B.A (Hons) courses who graduated in 2019, 2020 or who are due to graduate in 2021 can apply to benefit from continuing ‘student’ access to many HCA facilities for free.
+Graduates from our BA (Hons) courses who are due to graduate in 2022 can apply to benefit from continuing ‘student’ access to many HCA facilities for free.

 Successful Graduates will be expected to: